datarobot/airflow-provider-datarobot/README.md

     - You can use `GetOrCreateCredentialOperator` to pass `credential_id` from preconfigured DataRobot Credentials (Airflow Connections) or you can manually set `credential_id` parameter in the config.
 [S3 credentials added to DataRobot via Python API client](https://datarobot-public-api-client.readthedocs-hosted.com/en/latest-release/reference/admin/credentials.html#s3-credentials).
     - OR a Dataset ID in the AI Catalog
-    - OR a DataStore ID for jdbc source connection, you can use `GetOrCreateDataStoreOperator` to pass `datastore_id` from preconfigured Airflow Connection
+    - OR a DataStore ID for JDBC source connection, you can use `GetOrCreateDataStoreOperator` to pass `datastore_id` from preconfigured Airflow Connection

     Parameters:

         deployment_id: str - DataRobot deployment ID
-        intake_datastore_id: str - DataRobot DataStore ID for jdbc source connection
+        intake_datastore_id: str - DataRobot DataStore ID for JDBC source connection
-        output_datastore_id: str - DataRobot DataStore ID for jdbc destination connection
+        output_datastore_id: str - DataRobot DataStore ID for JDBC destination connection
         intake_credential_id: str - DataRobot Credentials ID for source connection
         output_credential_id: str - DataRobot Credentials ID for destination connection